 We’ve seen it all.
 We’ve seen Account Executives use their advisors’ help to uncover net-new opportunities and write winning proposals.
 We’ve seen Sales Managers partner with advisors to navigate procurement and close multi-million dollar deals.

-But some of my favorite engagements at Emissary don’t end in a proposal or a closed deal.
+But some of my favorite engagements at Emissary don’t end in a sales proposal process or a closed deal.
 Occasionally, engagements involve the advisor honestly telling the sales team that their product is not a fit for their target account.
 Of course cutting off potential business, no matter how slim your chances, can feel counterproductive and even frustrating.
 This type of transparency is rare and while the truth can hurt, it can also save you a lot of trouble down the road.

 We encourage you to embrace the utility of disqualification.
 The more time you spend disqualifying leads, the more time you’ll have to pursue better business prospects.
 Emissary advisors’ ability to transparently disqualify target accounts in this way can be immensely valuable in helping sales teams budget their time and marketing spend.